-China country profile - BBC News
+China country profile

 1644 - A Manchu invasion from the north establishes the Qing Dynasty.

-1911-12 - Military revolts lead to the proclamation of Republic of China under Sun Yat-sen and the abdication of the last Manchu emperor, but much of the country is taken over by unruly warlords.
+1911-12 - Military revolts lead to the proclamation of Republic of China under Sun Yat-sen, but much of the country is taken over by warlords.

 1931-45 - Japan invades and establishes a brutal regime of occupation across large parts of China.

-1949 1 October - Communist leader Mao Zedong proclaims the founding of the People's Republic of China after defeat of the nationalist Kuomintang in a civil war.
+1949 - Communist leader Mao Zedong proclaims the People's Republic of China after defeat of the nationalist Kuomintang in a civil war.

-1950 -China sends People's Liberation Army (PLA) troops into Tibet, enforcing a longstanding claim.

-1958-60 - Mao's "Great Leap Forward" disrupts agriculture, producing an economic breakdown, and is quickly abandoned after the loss of millions of lives.
+1958-60 - "Great Leap Forward" disrupts agriculture, producing an economic breakdown, and is quickly abandoned after millions die.

-1966-76 - Mao's "Cultural Revolution" produces massive social, economic and political upheaval.
+1966-76 - "Cultural Revolution" produces massive social, economic and political upheaval.

 1976 - Mao dies.
-From 1977 pragmatist Deng Xiaoping emerges as the dominant figure and undertakes far-reaching economic reforms.
+From 1977, pragmatist Deng Xiaoping undertakes far-reaching economic reforms.

 1989 - Troops open fire on pro-democracy protesters in Beijing's Tiananmen Square, killing hundreds of people.